 Product Marketing Manager Salary

 Product Marketing Managers in the United States pull down an average of $85K per year.
 In the world of Product Marketing Managers, total cash compensation can vary between $56K and $134K.
 Each package generally includes bonuses and profit sharing proceeds, and in exceptional cases, those amounts can reach heights of $19K and $15K, respectively.
 The most important factor affecting compensation for this group is the company, followed by the particular city and years of experience.
 Medical benefits are awarded to almost all, and a large number earn dental coverage.
 Job satisfaction for Product Marketing Managers is high.
 Men make up a slight majority of Product Marketing Managers (53 percent) who responded to the survey.
+The data in this summary comes from the PayScale salary survey.

 Job Description for Product Marketing Manager